Taye Biddle

-RaTavious Anton "Taye" Biddle (born February 27, 1983) is an American football wide receiver.
-He was previously with the Sacramento Mountain Lions of the United Football League.
+RaTavious Anton "Taye" Biddle (born February 27, 1983) is an American former professional football who was a wide receiver in the National Football League (NFL).
+He played college football for the Ole Miss Rebels.
 He was signed by the Carolina Panthers as an undrafted free agent in 2006.
-He played college football at Mississippi.

-Biddle was also a member of the Tampa Bay Buccaneers, Detroit Lions, New York Giants, Florida Tuskers, Minnesota Vikings, Edmonton Eskimos and Pittsburgh Power.
-He is also currently in a Florida prison for kidnapping.
+Biddle was also a member of the Tampa Bay Buccaneers, Detroit Lions, New York Giants, Florida Tuskers, Minnesota Vikings, Sacramento Mountain Lions, Edmonton Eskimos and Pittsburgh Power.

 Professional career

 Carolina Panthers

 He was signed as an undrafted free agent out of Ole Miss by the Carolina Panthers and played with them through the 2007 pre-season before being released in the final roster cuts.
 Biddle attracted national attention after catching 2 passes for 108 yards and 2 touchdowns in a pre-season game against the New York Giants on August 11, 2007.

 Detroit Lions

 On July 29, 2008, Biddle was signed by the Detroit Lions.
 On August 18, he was waived/injured by the team and subsequently placed on injured reserve.
 He was later released with an injury settlement.